w9jds/w9jds.github.io/_drafts/2015-10-5-using_lollipop_activity_transitions.md

 ---

 ##Overview
 Now that we are starting to see Lollipop pick up a larger part of the market, we are seeing applications start to tailor their apps to these users as well.
 However, one thing I tend to rarely see are the new transitions that Lollipop introduced for when you are switching between activities.
 Specifically the transitions that happen when you are reusing elements from the previous activity in the new activity.
 These transitions are called `SceneTransitionAnimation`.
-I will be going over how to set up a pretty basic one that should be used on basically all listview activities to the content activity.
+I will be going over how to set up a basic one that should be used on listview activities to the content activity.

 ##When to use it
 This is used when you are sharing UI elements between your starting activity and your finishing activity.
 For instance, you have a listview with all of your emails in it.
 For each item in the list you have the sender image to the left with the sender name and subject line.
 When you click that item you are going to the content of that message, so the header of that activity is going to contain the sender name, image, and mail subject.
 So instead of just transitioning to the next page we can have the elements from the starting activity slide into position for the contents activity.
 It should look something like this: